tkavoo/tkavoo.github.io/_pages/research.md

 - **Machine Learning Applications:** I apply methods such as recurrent and residual neural networks to environmental time series, testing their ability to capture hydrological and climate-driven variability.
 These data-driven approaches complement process models by providing alternative perspectives on system dynamics.

-Overall, my research is driven by a desire to deepen our understanding of the Earth's climate system and to develop effective strategies for mitigating and adapting to the impacts of climate change.
+Overall, my research is driven by a desire to deepen our understanding of the Earth's climate system and to develop effective strategies for mitigating and adapting to the impacts of changing environment.